EducatedSuddenBucket/ascii.educatedsuddenbucket.is-a.dev/README.md

 # Live ASCII Arts

-This repository contains a collection of live ASCII arts that can be displayed in your terminal.
+This repository contains a collection of live ASCII Animated Arts that can be displayed in your terminal.

 # Usage
 To see the list of available ASCII art frames, run the following command: